bien/chess/README.md

 chess
 =====
 game.py plays chess in python.
 It's super slow so I started working on a c++ version: run "make test".
-It doesn't work yet though.
+It won't play you in a game though.

-To download training data, run "data.sh"
+To download training data, run "data.sh".

-Results
+The tests expect a file called "polgar - fixed.pgn" which is an unzipped version of "polgar_5334_fixed.7z", which can be found here: http://www.chess.am/pgn/

+Latest test results
 ====
+ ...
- Puzzles solved: 3120/3600 using 39484197 nodes at 119248 nodes/sec or 10.8725 puzzles/sec
+ Puzzles solved: 3544/3600 using 17869580 nodes at 125356 nodes/sec or 25.2543 puzzles/sec
+ ...
- Puzzles solved: 3088/3600 using 12410288 nodes at 56394.8 nodes/sec or 16.3591 puzzles/sec
+ Puzzles solved: 3807/4066 using 50362439 nodes at 125046 nodes/sec or 10.0955 puzzles/sec